What Self-Care Strategies Actually Work for Improving Overall Health?

 Social Media Wellness Trends

 These approaches ignore the liver and kidneys, which naturally detoxify your body 24/7 without expensive supplements.
 Viral wellness challenges often lack scientific backing and can harm your health when followed blindly.
+A digital detox means taking regular breaks from social media, not buying another product or following a viral challenge.

 One-Size-Fits-All Approaches